Ingemar Johansson: Third match with Patterson

 Patterson and Johansson fought their final match on 13 March 1961.
 Johansson appeared to be in the worst physical condition of his three bouts with Patterson.
 A. J. Liebling, writing in The New Yorker, said the outcome seemed preordained and that Johansson was not dieting for the fight, eating creamed chicken, strawberry shortcake, and cherry cheesecake.
-Nonetheless the fight was competitive.
+Nonetheless, the fight was competitive.
 Johansson caught Patterson leaping at him in the very first round and knocked him down.
 He followed his advantage up by scoring another knockdown, but was himself caught going in wide open by that famous Patterson left hook, resulting in a knockdown.
 As the fight progressed, it became obvious that Johansson was spent.
 Patterson won when the referee swiftly stopped the contest in round six after Johansson had been knocked down once again.

-To train for the third fight with Patterson, Johansson sparred with a young Muhammad Ali, known then as Cassius Clay, in Miami Beach.
-After Ali had "boxed his way around the ring, as if it was he using 'Ingo' as a sparring partner", somebody offered $100,000 to Johansson to fight in a televised event with Ali, but he declined saying that the fight would not draw three ticket holders and that Ali did not have the ability to step in the ring with him at that time.

 Later career and retirement

 Johansson, then only 29, returned to Europe.
 He recaptured the European crown from Dick Richardson by an eight-round KO on 17 June 1962.
 By this time, Sonny Liston had captured the heavyweight crown from Patterson, and efforts were underway to match Johansson with Liston.

 Johansson, however, fought journeyman heavyweight Brian London on 21 April 1963, in a non-title 12-round match.
-Johansson won most of the rounds but seldom threw a serious right-hand punch with the exception of round seven when a short right from Johansson staggered London (Las Vegas Sun, April 22, 1963, page 24).
+Johansson won most of the rounds but seldom threw a serious right-hand punch with the exception of round seven when a short right from Johansson staggered London (Las Vegas Sun, April 22, 1963, p.
+24).
 In round 12, with four seconds remaining in the fight, London hit Johansson with a powerful right hand that knocked him on his back.
 Johansson arose at the count of four, just as the bell rang to end the fight.
 Johansson was groggy, but was the points winner.
-UPI scored the fight 11-1 in favour of Johansson (Las Vegas Sun, April 22, 1963, page 24).
+UPI scored the fight 11–1 in favour of Johansson (Las Vegas Sun, April 22, 1963, p.
+24).

 The next day, the front page of Stockholm's newspapers showed a photo of him dizzy, climbing the ropes, with the headline "Wake up Ingo – You won!"
 After seeing this, he wrote a letter to the European Boxing Union resigning his title and retiring from boxing at the age of 30.